-- CISA Cybersecurity Services for Elections at the local level: None

-- DHS Sponsored Security Clearances:

-- (b) (7)

-- Albert Sensor: Yes. (b) (3) (B)

-(b) (3) (B)
+(b) (7)(E) c

-- Local EI-ISAC Membership: 23% of locals are members of EI-ISAC.

-- Polling Hours: 7:00am 8:00pm (MT)

-- Official Election Website: https://sosmt.gov/elections/
+- Local El-ISAC Membership: 23% of locals are members of El-ISAC. - Polling Hours: 7:00am 8:00pm (MT) - Official Election Website: https://sosmt.gov/elections/

-Voter Registration: Montana has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
+- Voter Registration: Montana has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
-The voter registration deadline is October 26, 2020 (extended by the Governor's executive order), and late registration is available in person until Election Day.

-Vote Casting: Montana uses paper ballots.
+The voter registration deadline is October 26, 2020 (extended by the Governor's executive order), and late registration is available in person until Election Day. - Vote Casting: Montana uses paper ballots.
 Ensuring there is an auditable record provides election officials with the ability to verify that the outcomes of the election are correct.
-On Election Day, polling places will be open between 7:00am and 8:00pm (MT) across the state, although counties with fewer than 400 registered voters may open as late as 12:00pm (MT).

-Mail-in Ballots: All voters may request a mail-in ballot until the day before the election.
-However, as ballots must arrive by the close of polls on Election Day, voters are encouraged to request their ballot at least one week in advance and return it in person to ensure timely delivery.

-Early Voting: Montana offers in-person absentee voting as mail-in ballots are available, beginning at least as early as October 4, 2020.
+On Election Day, polling places will be open between 7:00am and 8:00pm (MT) across the state, although counties with fewer than 400 registered voters may open as late as 12:00pm (MT). - Mail-in Ballots: All voters may request a mail-in ballot until the day before the election.
+However, as ballots must arrive by the close of polls on Election Day, voters are encouraged to request their ballot at least one week in advance and return it in person to ensure timely delivery. - Early Voting: Montana offers in-person absentee voting as mail-in ballots are available, beginning at least as early as October 4, 2020.

-THINK THROAT HOLM BATTON THROAT CHILITHICAN THROAT Protective Security Advisor (b) (6) Cybersecurity Advisor (b) (6) Region VIII Regional Director, .
-Chief Protective Security, and Operations Staff will monitor and support elections activities by virtual means.
+ars, aff will Protective Security Advisor (6) Cybersecurity Advisor (b) (6) Region VIII Regional Director, Chief Protective Security, and Operations Staff will monitor and support elections activities by virtual means.